 Case studies or examples of practice from contributors’ higher education experience are presented and, finally, each booklet suggests resources that the reader may find helpful in their own practice.

-We wish to acknowledge the definition essays on courage in Higher Education for supporting this publication series.
+We wish to acknowledge the beowulf essay epic hero in Higher Education for supporting this publication series.

 We also acknowledge the work of all those colleagues, networks and communities of practice who contributed to the project through writing, providing case studies and co-ordinating contributions in order to bring the series to publication.